valdezpa09/homio/README.md

 /config/www/images/Homio/rooms/
 ```

-Make sure the file names match what you use in the image: variable (without the file extension).
+Make sure the file names match what you use in the image: variable in the homio_room template (without the file extension).

 For example:

 ```
 image: living_room  # Will load living_room.jpg